-Orientation Requirement for Officers of Newly Chartered Branches An orientation date will be announced at the chartering ceremony after prior coordination with elected officers of the newly chartered branches.
+Orientation Requirement for officers of Newly Chartered Branches

+An orientation date will be announced at the Charter Ceremony after prior coordination with elected officers of the newly chartered branches.
 The orientation will be conducted by the VPM with support from EC members and executive staff.
-This is a leadership development training that should occur within six weeks of chartering and no later than November 1 to prepare officers for their January 1 start date.
+This is a leadership development training that should occur within six (6) weeks of chartering and no later than November 1 to prepare officers for their January 1 start date.
 The branch is considered not in good standing if officers do not attend the orientation.

 The agenda will focus on building performance capacity and transitioning to a formal branch.
-The VPM may invite an established branch to share its experience in the capacity of peer mentor.
+The VPM may invite an established branch to share their experience as a peer mentor.
 This pairing of an established branch with a newly chartered branch could even be developed as a support/mentoring model beyond the orientation session.

-The chartered branch orientation agenda may look as follows: 1.
-Welcome and Congratulations 2.
-Introductions 3.
-Overview of ASALH 4.
-Importance of Branches 5.
-Role of Branch Officers 6.
-Overview of ASALH's Programs 7.
-Calendar: ASALH events, submitting EIN and bank information 8.
-ASALH's Online Systems: login requirements, website content, tools and resources (toolkits for marketing and communications, membership recruitment, flyers/brochures, and newsletters)-helpful to demonstrate live and for each attendee to have a computer to follow along, as able Records Management System and Responsibility for Keeping Records (Appendix 6) 10.
-ASALH Logo Guidelines 11.
-Requirements for Branch to Be in Good Standing 12.
-Strengths and Opportunities Based on Performance as an Organizing Branch 13.
-How to Use the Branch Manual 14.
-Presentation by Established Peer Branch: "Factors Critical to Branch Success" 15.
-Adjournment
+The Chartered Branch Orientation Agenda may look as follows:

+- 1. Welcome & Congratulations

+- 2. Introductions

+- 3. Overview of ASALH

+- 4. Importance of Branches

+- 5. Role of Branch Officers

+- 6. Overview of ASALH's programs

+- 7. Calendar: ASALH events, submitting EIN# and bank information

+- 8. ASALH's online systems: Login requirements, website content, tools and resources (toolkits for marketing & communications, membership recruitment, flyers/brochures, and newsletters)

+- -helpful to demonstrate live and for each attendee to have a computer to follow along, as able

+- 9. Records management system and responsibility for keeping records (Appendix 6)

+- 10. ASALH logo guidelines

+- 11. Requirements for branch to be in good standing

+- 12. Strengths & opportunities based on performance as an organizing branch

+- 13. How to use Branch Manual

+- 14. Presentation by Established Peer Branch: "Factors Critical to Branch Success"

+- 15. Adjournment